What is your dream job? Sometimes you know at the beginning of your ministry.

 3) The ability to make good decisions and deliver solid solutions will advance your potential more than anything except your character.

 Anyone can identify a problem — leaders find solutions, and in many ways, the essence of leadership is demonstrated in good decision-making.
-That doesn’t always mean you make the perfect decision, but a strong process and track record for good decisions earn the trust that opens doors to your dream job.
+Of course, that doesn’t always mean you make the perfect decision, but a strong process and track record for good decisions earn the trust that opens doors to your dream job.

-And of course, character is the foundation that carries all of your leadership endeavors to good end or disaster.
+And, of course, character is the foundation that carries all of your leadership endeavors to a good end or disaster.

 4) Passion, effort, and commitment are the “three great intangibles” that set you out in front.